jigyashu765/50-Days-50-Projects/README.md

 Form Validation
 Validate a login form with error feedback. ✔️

-Progress Bar
+✅Progress Bar
 Animate a bar that fills up on action or scroll. ⏳

 Sticky Navbar
 Keep the navbar fixed while scrolling. 📌

-Dark Mode Toggle
+✅Dark Mode Toggle
 Switch between light and dark themes. 🌙

 Interactive Rating Component
 Rate with stars and see instant feedback. ⭐

-Filterable Gallery
+✅Filterable Gallery
 Filter images or items by category. 🗂️

 Animated Hamburger Menu
 Toggle a mobile-friendly menu with style. 🍔

 🎮 Games and Fun Projects